 Demonstrate your code proficiency/competence!
 The B.E.S.T. program (Board of Examiners for Standardized Testing) was established in 1994.
 It is an intergovernmental reciprocity agreement started by local jurisdictions in the Roaring Fork Valley, which has since expanded to include the I-70 corridor, west to Rifle.
 The program eliminates the need for a contractor license candidate to test in each jurisdiction to qualify for a license.
 A B.E.S.T. cardholder need only present the card to demonstrate code comprehension.
 It is not a license.

 When testing becomes available it will be available for:

 - Specialty licenses including:

-You may test for a B.E.S.T. card - new or renewal - at Basalt Town Hall, located at 101 Midland Avenue.
+When testing becomes available, you may test for a B.E.S.T. card, new or renewal, at Basalt Town Hall, located at 101 Midland Avenue.
 Please call 970-927-4702, at least 1 day prior to testing, to schedule a test for any business day (Monday - Friday), between 8 a.m. and 5 p.m., The cost is $25.
 The test is open book.
-Code books - currently 2009 editions - available for testing are limited.
+Code books - currently 2015 editions - available for testing are limited.

 You may order code books through the building department.
 The Town purchases your order at ICC member rates and passes the savings on to you.
 It takes about a week for delivery.
 Payment (including postage) is due when the order is picked up.
 Call 970-927-4702 to place an order.
 Browse the ICC bookstore at http://shop.iccsafe.org/.